Steal This Film: Online distribution

-The film is famous partly for being one of the most downloaded documentaries to date.
+The filmmakers reported that about 4.86 million people had seen Steal This Film, based on torrent-download figures from The Pirate Bay and their own server logs.

 Part One was released through an arrangement with The Pirate Bay; the filesharing site marketed Steal This Film in place of its own pirate ship logo.
 This produced millions of downloads for the film and catapulted it to wide recognition on the Internet after it hit Digg, Slashdot, Reddit and other online centres of attention.

 Steal This Film (Part 2) was distributed in a similar manner, but with more trackers and indexes involved, including Isohunt and Mininova.
 Estimates of the total current downloads of the film hover at around the 6 million mark via bittorrent alone.
 Since the creators have not attempted to restrict copying, the film is also available on YouTube, Google Video and many other web-based video services.

 A cam version leaked soon after the premiere of Steal This Film (Part 2) in Berlin.
 Part 2 had its theatrical (rather than viewed online) premiere at the openly organised Who Makes And Owns Your Work artistic seminar in Stockholm 2007.
 Despite the principles of the seminar itself (organised via public wiki in a year-long process), the involvement of Piratbyran roused the funders of the seminar, the Swedish Arts Grants Committee, to prohibit Piratbyran's logo on the seminar marketing materials alongside its own.
 The seminar initiators' solution was to add a black sticker dot over the logo, which was easily peeled off.
 Another condition given by the committee was that a moderator or an anti-piracy spokesperson be present to balance the debate.